How To Make Pickled Asparagus

 In addition to serving as a snack, here are the top 10 ways we like to utilize pickled asparagus:

-1. Cocktail Garnish (Michelada or Bloody Mary)
+1. Cocktail Garnish (Michelada, Bloody Maria or Bloody Caesar)

 2. Appetizer Platter